-Your student will receive an e-mail to their Appalachian email to contact our office to schedule an appointment.
+- Your student will receive an email to their Appalachian email account to contact Student Conduct to schedule an appointment.

 It is not uncommon for students to sign waivers which would allow more open communication between the student, parent, and University.
 Students may sign a waiver allowing parents access to their educational record at the University.
-Your student can access this form through the Office of the Registrar (opens in a new tab) or through the Office of Student Conduct (opens in a new tab).
+Your student can access this form through the Office of the Registrar (opens in a new tab) or through the office of Student Conduct (opens in a new tab).

 Student Legal Clinic

 The Office of the Dean of Students provides a Student Legal Clinic (opens in a new tab), staffed by a licensed attorney, for Appalachian students who need help with civil legal problems or minor criminal charges.
-The Legal Clinic provides free, confidential legal advice regarding landlord-tenant issues, disputes over debts, family law, traffic tickets, and a range of other legal problems.
-The Legal Clinic provides advice and information only and cannot provide an attorney to represent students in court.
-The Legal Clinic also does not advise students on disciplinary cases being handled through the Office of Student Conduct or on other situations directly adverse to the interests of the University.
+The Student Legal Clinic provides free, confidential legal advice regarding landlord-tenant issues, disputes over debts, family law, traffic tickets, and a range of other legal problems.
+The Student Legal Clinic provides advice and information only and cannot provide an attorney to represent students in court.
+The Student Legal Clinic also does not advise students on disciplinary cases being handled through the office of Student Conduct or on other situations directly adverse to the interests of the University.

 The Student Legal Clinic attorney is available to provide presentations (upon request) on relevant legal issues to student groups, clubs or organizations.
-Appointments can be scheduled Monday through Friday from 8:00 a.m. to 5:00 p.m. by calling 828-262-8284.
+Appointments can be scheduled Monday through Friday from 8:00am - 5:00pm by calling (828)262-8284.